Meet Our Professional Staff

 Building Manager

-Dave is originally from North Adams, Massachusetts in the Berkshires.
-After graduating high school, he enlisted in the Air Force for 4 years and then attended Lewis University in Illinois to study engineering.
-Dave spent several years in the Midwest working in the field of commercial construction, but eventually returned to New England and furthered his career as a Project Manager.
-Over the years Dave has worked on several building projects for the GSA, Aetna Ins., Bank of America, and in his own construction business in Massachusetts.
+Dave is originally from North Adams, Massachusetts, in the Berkshires.
+After graduating high school, he enlisted in the Air Force for four years and then attended Lewis University in Illinois to study engineering.
+Dave spent several years in the Midwest working in the field of commercial construction but eventually returned to New England and furthered his career as a project manager.
+Over the years, Dave has worked on several building projects for the GSA, Aetna Insurance, Bank of America, and in his own construction business in Massachusetts.
 For many years, Dave brought his family on vacation to the beaches of Maine, so it was not surprising that he moved to Old Orchard Beach after retiring.
-However, he found that he needed to continue working and took a position as Project Manager for USM in Portland for the next 3 years.
-After retiring again, Dave found himself at Temple Beth El a year later as Building Manager, providing an in-depth evaluation of our building.
+However, he found that he needed to continue working and for the next three years, took a position as project manager for USM in Portland.
+After retiring again for one year, Dave found himself at Temple Beth El, filling the position of building manager, providing an in-depth evaluation of our building.
 He continues to successfully manage much needed renovations and equipment replacements.

 Email Dave Email Dave